Analysis | Manchin delivered for Democrats. Can they return the favor?

 Green angst

-API is preparing to lobby lawmakers to support the permitting bill if the final version garners the powerful trade group's approval.

-“If the bill is worthy of our support, you should expect us to put a full-throated effort into advancing the legislation,” Mike Sommers, API's president and chief executive, said in an interview on Wednesday.

-But the proposal has put environmental groups in a tough spot.
+Meanwhile, the permitting proposal has put environmental groups in a tough spot.
 While many environmentalists have voiced serious concerns about the side deal, others privately concede that it was necessary to secure Manchin's vote for the biggest climate bill in U.S. history.

 A coalition of 650 climate groups on Wednesday sent a letter to Democratic leadership expressing “strenuous opposition” to the deal.
 Earthjustice, an environmental law organization, has also circulated an analysis of how the permitting proposal could accelerate the approval of fossil fuel projects, according to a copy of the analysis obtained by The Post.

-- “There's a misconception right now that we won't be able to build out the clean energy infrastructure we desperately need unless we roll back environmental laws,” said Abbie Dillen, Earthjustice's president.
+“There's a misconception right now that we won't be able to build out the clean energy infrastructure we desperately need unless we roll back environmental laws,” said Earthjustice President Abbie Dillen.

+But Heather Zichal, a former White House climate adviser who is now the chief executive of the American Clean Power Association, said the permitting proposal will play an essential role in realizing the benefits of the climate bill, dubbed the Inflation Reduction Act.

+“There are so many terrific new opportunities for clean energy deployment within the Inflation Reduction Act,” Zichal said.
+“If you don't have a parallel call to modernize the way these projects are permitted, it's hard for me to see that these projects will come online in a timely manner.”

-Sen. Thomas R. Carper (D-Del.), the chairman of the Environment and Public Works Committee, said in a statement that agreeing to overhaul permitting rules was essential to passing the climate bill.
+Sen. Thomas R. Carper (D-Del.), the chairman of the Environment and Public Works Committee, said in a statement that agreeing to overhaul permitting rules was essential to passing the climate package.

 “Most of us believe we can improve the federal permitting process for energy projects in a way that doesn’t strip away critical protections for our environment and our health,” he said.